alexbfree/thesis/src/chapter-7.md

 - Facebook closed their RSS feeds, and later parts of their APIs, meaning that users could no longer consume their friends' posts in any other environment than the ad-filled and manipulated Facebook main feed.
 Later they removed features such as friend-list feeds and favorite-page feeds, removing users' ability to compartmentalise their content viewing or focus on certain friends.
 The ‘Friends’ page on Facebook currently shows a list of recommended new friends; to access your current friend list requires an extra click.
 Encouraging users to grow their networks is prioritised over user convenience.
 - Twitter closed the parts of its APIs that allowed real-time notifications and access to one's home feed, killing off primary functionality for a healthy ecosystem of third party Twitter clients that gave users choice [@newton2018].
 TweetDeck, a major third party Twitter client was acquired, and later shut down, as was Twitter's own desktop client.
 Eventually, the only option left to users was to use the web interface. [@gayomali2015; @hatmaker2018; @siegal2022]
+- Apple has been diminishing users' agency for a long time.
+Users cannot open up iPhones even to change the battery without invalidating their warranty.
+Apple have removed disk drives, headphone ports, SD card slots and other ports.
+Certain parts of the hard drive on macOS devices are now read-only and unwritable by users.
 - Facebook recently announced that they will no longer store users' historical location data (though they will still use location unformation) [@pegoraro2022].
 This means that users will lose the capability to access historical location records, but also this makes it harder for users to see how their location data will be used in future, as there will be no historical log to examine.
 This shows that data-centric companies can change their practices to limit agency and reduce accountability too.
 - Online news and discussion site Reddit has removed access to content for non-logged in users, and uses deceptive techniques to present advertisements that look like posts from users and to discourage users from appearing offline.
 These patterns have been described as _'disrespectful design'_ [@regoje2021].
 - In an example from the public sector, through my work on the SILVER project [[3.4.1.1](#3.4.1.1)] just prior to the introduction of the GDPR in 2018, I heard whispers in at least one local authority of plans to 'shift from getting data collection consent from supported families towards simply informing them of our practices' (in other words, removing their choice).
 This shows that the instinct to further organisational interests over those of the individual is not limited to commercial data holders.